argoproj/argo-workflows/docs/argo-server-sso.md

 If no rule matches, we deny the user access.

 !!!
 Tip
-    You'll probably want to configure a default account to use if not other rule matches, e.g. a read-only account, you can do this as follows:
+    You'll probably want to configure a default account to use if no other rule matches, e.g. a read-only account, you can do this as follows:

     ```yaml
     metadata: